NguyenCatNguyen/Artificial_Intelligence/Book.md

     - PROS: however, they have two advantages.
         - They use less memory than other algorithms.
         - They can often find reasonable solutions in large or infinite state spaces for which systematic algorithms are unsuitable.

+- Local search algorithms are often used to solve `optimization problems`, in which the aim is to find the best state according to an objective function.

 - `Optimization problems` are problems in which the goal is to find the best solution from a set of possible solutions.

+#### 4.1.4 Evolutionary algorithms.

+## Chapter 6 Adversarial Search and Games